djalbat/yapp/README.md

 ```
 If you go for the first approach, you must call the `didMount()` method explicitly.

-Yapp will set its own height, based on its content, and its width is preset as `100%`, so you will probably want to mount it in a containing element rather than the body element.
+Yapp will set its own height by default, based on its content, and its default width is set to `100%`, so you will probably want to mount it in a containing element rather than the body element.
 If you are using Easy elements, something like:

 ```
 import { Element } from "easy";